 - Demonstrate knowledge of social studies disciplines.
 Candidates are knowledgeable of disciplinary concepts, facts, and tools; structures of inquiry; and forms of representation.

 - Plan learning sequences that leverage social studies knowledge and literacies, technology, and theory and research to support the civic competence of learners.

 - Design and implement instruction and authentic assessments, informed by data literacy and learner self-assessment, that promote civic competence.

 - Use knowledge of learners to plan and implement relevant and responsive pedagogy, create collaborative and interdisciplinary learning environments, and prepare learners to be informed advocates for an inclusive and equitable society.

 - Reflect and expand upon their social studies knowledge, inquiry skills, and civic dispositions to advance social justice and promote human rights through informed action in schools and/or communities.

-Graduates of the Bachelor of Education (B.Ed.) degree with concentration in Middle-level Education will be able to:
+Graduates of the Bachelor of Education degree with a concentration in Middle-Level Education will be able to:

 - Understand, use, and reflect on the major concepts, principles, theories, and research related to young adolescent development and use that knowledge in their practice.

 - Use the central concepts, standards, research, and structures of content to plan and implement curriculum that develops all young adolescents’ competence in subject matter.

 - Understand the major concepts, principles, theories, and research underlying the philosophical foundations of developmentally responsive middle level programs and schools, and they work successfully within middle level organizational components.